LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    or defined statically in a source file in the same way as classes.

 **method**
-   Logtalk uses the term *predicate* interchangeably with the term *method*.
+   Logtalk uses the term :term:`predicate` interchangeably with the term *method*.

 **method call**